Consumer medicine information

 • muscle spasms or twitches

-• allergic reaction including, swelling of limbs, face, lips, mouth or throat which may cause difficulty swallowing or breathing
+• allergic reaction including swelling of the limbs, face, lips, mouth or throat which may cause wheezing, difficulty swallowing or breathing

-• skin rash, which may blister, and looks like small targets (central dark spots surround by a paler area, with a dark ring around the edge) called erythema multiforme
+• skin rash, which may blister, and looks like small targets (central dark spots surrounded by a paler area, with a dark ring around the edge) called erythema multiforme

 • sudden onset of prolonged muscular spasm, affecting the eyes, head, neck and body